 - Bring snacks & water – it’s hard to find food and when you do a lot of places are over priced.
 Also, you’re doing a ton of walking and hiking so you’ll definitely have an appetite.
 We brought a cooler bag full of healthy snacks & drinks.

-- It’s really hard to do in 1 day.
+- It’s really hard to do the Road to Hana in one day.
 A lot of people will camp midway through.

 We decided to take it easy and relax at the beach and pool at the hotel that afternoon.
 For dinner, Tim grilled steak and veggies at the hotel and or dessert we went to BareFruit Bar for this delicious ice cream & fruit sundae in a pineapple.